 Here is the practical difference.

-With a marketplace, you often deal with:
+With a marketplace, I often deal with:

 This is why many businesses move away from marketplaces once they want higher margins and stronger brand equity.
-You are no longer just listing content.
-You are building an owned business asset.

 In 2026, the most important features are the ones that improve ownership, monetization, and delivery at scale.
-That is what separates a useful platform from a serious one.

 If you are comparing the best white label LMS, look for these seven areas.